amartincolby/Rust-Quick-Guide/README.md

     If the second if/else is uncommented, a similar problem arises.
 The second if/else becomes the implicit return of the function block, and thus the booleans contained therein become the return value of the entire function.

-    The compiler knows that the implicit returns of the first if/else block are now not being caught by anything and will thus throw an error indicating that an explicit `return`, to thus break out of the function, was likely intended.
-This is why uncommenting the `return true` line does not throw an error, it will instead throw a warning of unreachable code.
+    The compiler knows that the implicit returns of the first if/else block are now not being caught by anything and will thus throw an error indicating that an explicit `return`, to thus break out of the entire function, was likely intended.
+This is why uncommenting the `return true` line does not throw an error, but instead throws a warning of unreachable code.

     This illustrates how the need for an explicit return likely means that the function has been poorly designed.
 Composing a function of evaluation blocks